Vanya-16/Vanya-16.github.io/_posts/2020-11-19-Predict House Price.md

 losses.plot()
 ```

 <img src="{{ site.url }}{{ site.baseurl }}/images/House Predictions/plot3_keras.png">

 _Expected behaviour of our model with loss vs Val_loss.
-We can train at more epochs as loss is still over val_loss and it's not yet overfitting_
+We can train at more epochs as loss is still over val_loss and it's not overfitting yet_

 ### Evaluating the model performance